-After you view your selected film for review from “The Hollywood and Film” or “40-Years of Film Story” address the following sections, and load your reflections onto your personal film blog by the due date (FEB.24, 11:59 PM for “Hollywood and Film”).
+After you view your selected film (and film of your choosing) for review address the following sections, and load your reflections onto one of the following:

 Part I – Reflections and Interpretations:

 - Describe the story – summary (synopsis).
 Don’t tell everything.
 Offer the highlights and overview only.
 Brevity is key here; capture the synopsis of the film, not each scene.
 Try to keep this to a paragraph.
 That may be tougher than you think.
 Refer to the article on “writing a more concise film summary” for guidance.

 - You may want to mention the inciting incident somewhere in your summary; remember that this launches the story.

 - What approach does the author take –what genre (Comedy, Drama, Action, Family, Animation, Adventure, etc.) – or is it a combination of several?
 Explain why you feel this way?

 - Does the story seek to entertain or is there a deeper meaning (or both)?
 If there is a deeper meaning, what is the life lesson or message?
 Did the story feel complete?

 Part II – Author’s intent and focus.
 Which one of the following was the most important aspect for you?
 Why?
 (Sometimes there may be more than one).

 - Focus on Emotional effect or mood (does the story seek mainly to convey or elicit emotions – sadness, joy, anger).